Dana Ewell: Background

-Murder
+Murders

-Dale, Glee and Tiffany Ewell were murdered on Sunday, April 19, 1992 in their home near Fresno.
+Dale, Glee, and Tiffany Ewell were murdered on Sunday, April 19, 1992, in their Fresno home.
 At the time of the murders, Ewell lived at the family home but was away with his girlfriend for the Easter weekend.
 The bodies were discovered two days after the murders, when Ewell notified family friends in Sunnyside that he was unable to contact his parents.
+Glee Ewell was shot four times while Tiffany and Dale Ewell were each shot once.

 After the murders, police spent four days at the Ewell home investigating the crime scene.
 The case was investigated by Fresno County Sheriff's Office homicide detectives John Souza and Chris Curtice.
 They suspected the killer had been hiding in the house, waiting for the family to return.
-Glee Ewell was shot four times while Tiffany and Dale Ewell were each shot once.
 The murders appeared to have been planned and executed with care.
 The shooter retrieved the discarded shell casings after firing the fatal gunshots.
 The shooter's aim was good, as he had missed only one of the multiple shots that were fired.
 A box of 9mm ammunition, purchased by Dale Ewell in the early 1970s, was found in the home and were believed to have been used to kill the family.
 The bullets recovered from the victims' bodies showed signs of the gun having been fitted with a homemade silencer.
-While the home appeared to have been searched for valuables, Detective Souz, who had extensive experience investigating burglaries, concluded the scene had been staged in an attempt to make the murders appear as if the family had interrupted a thief.
+While the home appeared to have been searched for valuables, Detective Souza, who had extensive experience investigating burglaries, concluded the scene had been staged in an attempt to make the murders appear as if the family had interrupted a thief.